How to Get FREE Medical Work Experience during the COVID-19 Pandemic

 Share with a friend!

-In the time of COVID-19 understandably a lot of aspiring medics are worried about acquiring medical work experience.
+In the time of COVID-19, understandably a lot of aspiring medics are worried about acquiring suitable work experience.
 The good news is that everybody is in the same boat and medical schools know that it’s far harder to get work experience right now.

-The bad news is that you may not know how to get work experience because the usual ways of getting it have gone out the window.
+The bad news is that you may not know how to get work experience because some of the usual ways of getting it have gone out the window.

 In this blog post I share some ideas of what you can do instead, starting with two virtual (and free!) medical work experiences recommended by the Medical Schools Council.

 Don’t forget to record everything you do in a reflective diary.
 Write down what you did or observed, what you learnt or felt and reflect it back to your suitability or understanding of a future career as a doctor.
 Also note if there’s anything you’ll now do differently (e.g. behaviour in certain situations) as a result of your work experiences.

 A series of free interactive videos created by the Royal College of General

 You’ll learn about being a GP and the wider primary care team.

 Brighton & Sussex Medical School’s Virtual Work Experience

 Get an introduction to the NHS and how it works.
 You’ll also learn about the skills & roles of 6 medical specialists and gain insight into challenges & wider issues faced by doctors.